top of page

 Do I need 4WD to access my homestead?

-• 4WD or AWD
+• 4WD or AWD vehicles

-• or hiking
+• or hiking access

-This is a wilderness homestead.
+This is a wilderness homestead community, not a suburban development.

 Is full-time living required?